gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 ### If something goes wrong

+* Check out that the GNSS antenna is actually fed and that it is placed in a location with a good sky visibility.

+* Check out Ettus Research's [getting starting guide](https://kb.ettus.com/Getting_Started_Guides){:target="_blank"} for your particular hardware configuration.

+* Watch out for overflows!
+Maybe your host computer is not able to sustain the required computational load for this particular implementation.

 {% capture overflow %}
  When receiving, the USRP device produces samples at a constant rate.
 Overflows occurs when the host computer does not consume data fast enough.
 When UHD software detects the overflow, it prints an "```O```" or "```D```" to the standard terminal output, and pushes an inline message packet into the receive stream.